zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

     - **Keyring**

-      For keyrings, use the following examples of commands specific to your ESM to add certificates from the dataset and connect these certificates to the keyring used by the domain-1 API ML:
+      For keyrings, use the following examples of commands specific to your ESM to add certificates from the dataset and connect these certificates to the keyring used by the "Domain APIML 1":

       <details>
       <summary>Click here for command details for RACF. </summary>